 Today, my youngest sister will graduate as valedictorian of her high school class.
 As she delivers her valedictory address on the podium, my engineer father and my homemaker mother will be listening from dedicated seats in the front row.
-Dapper in his polo and regal in her blouse handpicked just for the occasion, they will share the spotlight as my sister accepts her gold medal.
+He, dapper in his polo, and she, regal in her blouse handpicked just for the occasion, will share the spotlight as my sister accepts her gold medal.

 Teachers, parents, and students have labeled us a family of geniuses.
-Acquaintances often ask, “Kanino ba nagmana ng talino ang mga anak niyo?”(From whom did they inherit their intelligence?) or “Paano ba magpalaki ng mga matatalinong anak?”
-(How do you raise such smart children?) to which my mother or father would reply in polite jest, “Hindi ko alam.
-Pinipigilan ko na nga mag-aral ang mga iyan sa bahay!”
-(I don’t know.
-I even try to stop them from studying at home!)
+Acquaintances often ask, “Kanino ba nagmana ng talino ang mga anak n’yo?” or “Paano ba magpalaki ng mga matatalinong anak?” to which my mother or father would reply in polite jest, “Hindi ko alam.
+Pinipigilan ko na nga mag-aral ang mga iyan sa bahay.”

-Truth is, I prefer that we be known as a family of hard work and determination.
+Truth is, I prefer that we be known as a family of determined hard workers.

-Back when I was in high school, my father earned between 12 to 15 thousand pesos a month working in the construction site.
-Even with overtime pay and occasional bonuses, the amount was barely enough for a family of seven, all five kids studying.
+Back when I was in high school, my father earned between 12,000 to 15,000 pesos a month working in construction.
+Even with overtime pay and occasional bonuses, the amount was barely enough for a family of seven, with all five kids studying.
 On my mother rested the burden of having to budget my father’s salary.
 On weekends, she sold pancit and other food items in the village wet market to augment our family income.

-My parents would then say to us, “Kaya mag-aaral kayong mabuti, kasi kayo lang ang pag-asa namin.”
-(Study well, because you are our only hope.)
+Our parents would then say to us, “Kaya mag-aaral kayong mabuti, kasi kayo lang ang pag-asa namin.”

-We children never asked for new books or uniforms—these things we obtained second-hand from generous friends we met by becoming active in the student council and other student organizations.
+We children never asked for new books or uniforms—these things we obtained secondhand from generous friends we met by becoming active in the student council and other student organizations.
 We saved part of our allowance if we needed supplies for a school project.
-Every book, intramurals jersey, field trip, or JS Prom had to be justified.
-But these “shortcomings” (if one would even dare to label them as such), never left any of us wanting.
+Every book, intramurals jersey, field trip, or Junior-Senior prom ticket had to be justified.
+But in spite of these disadvantages, if one would even dare to label them as such, we never felt deprived.

 Despite being obviously tired from work and having to commute to and from his project site, my father would help us with our math and science assignments.
 His skills always came in handy for school projects that involved woodwork and electricity.
 And if we wanted to attend an extracurricular activity that had a registration fee, he always fulfilled his promise to find the means to pay for it.

-Having just celebrated 30 years of marriage last December, my parents stand proud with one UP doctor and two UP engineers, all cum laudes, with two more engineers on the way.
+Having just celebrated thirty years of marriage last December, my parents stand proud with one UP doctor and two UP engineers, all cum laudes, with two more engineers on the way.
 While debts remain to be paid, life is beginning to change for our family.
 We have been able to acquire our first car.
-My youngest brother and sister can go through college without the anxiety of lacking money to pay tuition.
+My youngest brother and sister can go through college without the anxiety of lacking money to pay for tuition.
 My father can now buy his polo and my mother her blouse without having to worry about scrimping on our budget.
-And we no longer have to fret about having to divide 1 liter of soft drink or the meat pieces in the sinigang equally among us children.
+And we no longer have to fret about having to divide one liter of soft drink or the pieces of meat in the sinigang equally among five children.

-What remains constant is how we learned to rely on one another for support, be it “Pautang muna, OK lang?”
-(Can you lend me some money?) or “Puwedeng patulong ako sa project ko?”
-(Can you help me with my project?)
+What remains constant is how we learned to rely on one another for support, be it, “Pautang muna, OK lang?” or “Puwedeng patulong ako sa project ko?”

 Faced with the tough challenge of having to best four prior valedictory speeches, my youngest sister will brandish the most important gold medal in today’s graduation ceremonies, but there is no disputing that two persons in the audience deserve as much awe.